jhinrichsen/VoxAlpha/prompt.md

 ## Objective

 Create a fully offline, installable web application named **VoxAlpha** that enables users to train and evaluate spelling proficiency using spoken and typed input.
-The app must be compact, efficient, and function entirely offline as a Progressive Web App (PWA), with no dependencies or external services.
+The app must function entirely in the browser, require no internet access at runtime, and be deployable as a static site via local or remote HTTP/HTTPS.

 ## Features and Modes